Acellera/htmd/doc/source/tutorials/simulation/02-membrane-cellular-restraints.md

 )
 ```

-`setup_production` already defaults `barostat=False` (production is NVT by default), so we don't need to pass it — that's exactly the constant-box regime the cellular restraints assume.
+`setup_production` already defaults `barostat=False` (production is NVT by default), so we don't need to pass it, and that's exactly the constant-box regime the cellular restraints assume.
 The `extforces` list flows straight from `get_cellular_restraints` into the production `input.yaml`.

-## Step 6 - Run production
+## Step 6: Run production

 ```bash
 acemd --input ./prod